Awelson/Blog/docs/STEM/twicecolder.md

 > **Question 2.** What is inherently different between °C and g as a unit of measure?
 Why is the question straightforward to answer with g but not with °C?

 Hopefully, the answer is clear now. °C is a variable measured with an interval scale, and g is measured with a ratio scale.
-The statement "twice colder" involves ratios which the °C scale, an interval scale, cannot handle and so the question is ill-formed in the first place.
+The statement "twice colder" involves ratios which the °C scale, an interval scale, cannot handle and so the question "What is twice colder than 0°C" is ill-formed in the first place.

-## Back to Quesion 1
+## Back to Question 1

-The solution I proposed in the video was to create a new (ratio) scale to measure coldness with, one where the "zero" represents the absence of coldness.
+The solution I proposed in the video was to create a new scale to measure coldness with, one where the "zero" represents the lack of coldness.
+I did this by setting the "zero" as room temperature (25°C).
 Of course, my scale relies on the assumption that 25°C properly represents the absence of coldness, which some people may or may not agree with.

-No matter how the "zero" for this new scale is chosen, once we are satisfied that this "zero" represents the absence of coldness, we may then work with ratios and be free to answer the question : "What is twice colder than 0°C?"
+No matter how the "zero" for this new scale is chosen, once we are satisfied that this "zero" represents the lack of coldness, we may then work with ratios and be free to answer the question : "What is twice colder than 0°C?"